 Find path with DFS

-More useful operation is to search path.
+A more useful operation is to search the path.
 A path is a sequence of edges.
 There can be more than one path between two nodes.
-There are two common approaches: depth first search (DFS) and breadth first search (BFS).
-In this section, we use DFS and BFS to find out whether there is path from one node to another.
-In traversal section, we use them to find all reachable nodes from the source node in graph.
-DFS and BFS is most importation part of graph implementation.
+There are two common approaches: depth-first search (DFS) and breadth-first search (BFS).
+In this section, we use DFS and BFS to find out whether there is a path from one node to another.

-Depth First Search starts from the source node, and explores the adjacent nodes as far as possible before call back.
-DFS is usually implemented with recursion or a Stack.
+Depth First Search starts from the source node and explores the adjacent nodes as far as possible before returning.
+DFS is usually implemented with recursion or stack.
 It is used to solve find path or detect cycle problems.

 Java